-With the passing of the Ice Age, a meandering landscape of ox-bow lakes, islands and boggy marshes was brought into being.
-On the northern slopes of the Danube, signs of human habitation do not reoccur until the arrival of Slav farmers, who between the sixth and ninth centuries AD, lived in small hill-top settlements that overlooked the river.
-Evidence of a Slav settlement and cemetery found in Stein, suggests that in Krems, where evidence of a cemetery has been found, there was likewise a settlement.
+On the northern slopes of the Danube, signs of human habitation do not reappear until the arrival of Slav farmers, who between the sixth and ninth centuries AD, lived in small hill-top settlements that overlooked the river.
+Evidence of a Slav settlement and cemetery found in Stein, suggests that in Krems, where evidence of a cemetery has also been found, there was likewise a settlement.

-Slav pots and a mill-stone in Museum Krems
+A Slav mill-stone and examples of pottery on display in Museum Krems

-A glimpse of the Gozzburg from the Untere Landstrasse
+A glimpse of the Gozzoburg from the Untere Landstrasse

-In addition to a castle and a market place, to the north-east, the settlement had a church and a watchtower, from which a watchman could survey the surrounding country and keep an eye out for marauding bands of potential intruders.
-Today, the lower part of the tower of the Piraist Church, features Romanesque windows that hint at the tower’s older origins and function.
-The original church, which was dedicated to Saint Stephen, can also be assumed to have stood on the site where the current Piraist Church.
+In addition to a castle and a market place, to the north-east, the settlement had a church and a watchtower with the lower part of the tower of the Piarist Church, featuring Romanesque windows that hint at the tower’s older origins and function.
+The original church, which was dedicated to Saint Stephen, can also be assumed to have stood on the site of the current Piarist Church.
 Of unknown origins but clearly dating from this period is an isolated architectural fragment in Museum Krems, that depicts a harpy.

 Like the Romans before them, the newly established monasteries used the Danube as a means of transport and the wine produced by the vineyards was sent up river by boat to the parent institutions back in Germany.
 On the return journey, salt was carried downstream.
-Thiscame from Hallstadt and was shipped in small craft along the River Traun to Linz.
+This came from Hallstart and was shipped in small craft along the River Traun to Linz.
 There it was transferred to larger vessels and carried along the Danube.
 From the fourteenth century onwards ironware was shipped down the River Ybbs to the Danube.
 For hundreds of years, the Danube was shallow enough at Krems,to be forded by horses, so that the town lay on a crossroads formed by an East-West waterway and a North-South land route that, linking Prague and Vienna, continued on to Venice.
 As trade flourished, the community grew, with craftsmen and merchants settling below the castle on the South side of the settlement.
 From these first houses, stairs lead up through the roofs and into the cellars of the castle above, where refuge could be sought in times of attack.
 By 1014, the settlement had grown to such an extent that land was granted to the church so that a larger building might be built.
 Situated immediately below the original church, it was not until a century later that the new church was completed.
 Built as a Roman basilica, the new church was dedicated to Saint Vitus and was linked with the old by two stairways.

 During the later part of the twelfth century, there was a pause in the town’s growth.
 In 1196, in recognition of the size and importance that it had attained, Krems was made a judicial seat, with the judge having a sword as a symbol of office.
 As of those sentenced to death, only clergymen and nobles were eligible to die by the sword, common criminals were hung, this taking place on the north-eastern outskirts of the town, on the rise known as Gallows’ Hill, where the prehistoric figurine known as „Fanny“ was found (see the article An Ice Age Corridor for more).

 With the end of the twelfth century, the thirteenth brought a second phase of expansion and from the South, the new town grew out towards the West, with the Untere Landstrasse being extended to form the Obere Landstrasse.
 Towards the end of this phase of expansion, in around 1250, a third fortification was built.
 Built on the corner of the Havnerslurche, now known as Hafnerplatz, this guarded the south-western corner of the town and the chapel and pallas of the structure may still be seen today.
 On the northern side, the fragment of a Romanesquese window may be made out.